Mind-Paced Speaking: A Dual-Brain Approach to Real-Time Reasoning in Spoken Language Models: Introduction

 (3) We evaluate two distinct MPS architectures: Speak-First and Think-First, against baseline methods.
 Experimental results demonstrate that the proposed think-while-speaking MPS method significantly outperforms both the direct response approach without a thinking process and existing interleaved think-while-speaking methods.
 Compared to the TBS architecture, our method substantially reduces response latency while maintaining the quality of the LLM's responses.

 (4) Our proposed MPS architecture mimics the neuroscientific mechanisms of human thinking and speaking, transcending the structural limitations of existing interleaved think-while-speaking methods.
-It provides the research community with a reference paradigm for subsequent studies on anthropomorphic, real-time dialogue systems
+It provides the research community with a reference paradigm for subsequent studies on anthropomorphic, real-time dialogue systems.
+The proposed framework also serves as the methodology behind our released Step-Audio R1.1 system; see Figure~\ref{fig:bigbench_audio} for its standing on the Artificial Analysis Speech Reasoning leaderboard.